danielpacak/opentelemetry-collector-ebpf-profiler/README.md

        profiles:
          receivers:
            - profiling
-   #     processors:
-   #       - custom_profiles_processor
          exporters:
-           - debug
            - customprofilesexporter
    ```
-2. Create and run collector in a new container from the image:
+2. Create and run collector in a new container from the image that has already been published to the
+   Docker Hub container image library:

    ```
    docker run --name collector-ebpf-profiling-distro --privileged --pid=host -it --rm \